Origin of the Crows

 After final AFL approvals, the Adelaide Football Club revealed its name and look on November 28.
 Interestingly, a popular Australian play written by Alan Hopgood in 1963, And the Big Men Fly, was about a fictional team called the Crows.

-Simon Tregenza models the Crows jumper at the November announcement.
+Simon Tregenza models the Adelaide guernsey.

 An initial 57-man training squad was named with representatives from all ten SANFL teams from the 1990 season.
 There were some changes made in the first few weeks of training as the club moved to sign extra players, including former South Australians at VFL clubs.
 Bruce Lindner was the first recruit to agree to return, followed by 1982 Magarey Medallist Tony McGuinness, Danny Hughes and Mark Mickan.
 The final 52-player squad was named in March.